illinois-or-research-analytics/cm_pipeline/README.md

   </details>

 #### CC (Connected Components)
-Only obtain connected components
+Some clustering methods produce disconnected clusters.
+CC will take such a clustering and returns the connected components of these clusters.
+The user has the option of adding in the filtering steps if desired.
   <details>
   <summary><sub>Click to expand example command </sub></summary>

   - command: `python3 -m hm01.cm -i <input network edgelist path> -e <input existing clustering path> -o <output filepath> -c nop --threshold 0.1 --nprocs <number of processors>`
   </details>

-#### CM with User-Supplied Clusterer
+#### Clustering methods that can be used with CM
-Leiden-CPM, Leiden-Mod, and IKC clusterers work with CM out of the box.
-Additionally, MCL, Infomap, and SBM clusterers are pre-made for the user provided as examples of how one would use CM with a custom clusterer.
+CM currently enables the use of Leiden optimizing the constant Potts Model, Leiden optimizing under modularity, Iterative K-Core, Markov CLustering, Infomap, and Stochastic Block Models.
+Example for Stochastic Block Model shown below.
   <details>
   <summary><sub>Click to expand example command </sub></summary>